giuntoli-group/nmm-week4/README.md

 ### Instructions

 3a.
-Look at the input files waterFlow.in, PARAM.lammps, and data.lammps and answer a few questions:
+Look at the input files waterFlow.in, PARAM.lammps, and channelData.lammps and answer a few questions:

 (i) what force fields are used to simulate water and graphene?
 How do they  compare to the ones used in the first two assignments?